mLucas55/codevec/README.md

 ## Overview

-Codevec lets you find Python functions using plain English queries when you don't know the exact keywords to grep.
-It runs entirely on lightweight local models, so your code never leaves your machine and you can search as much as you want without usage caps or costs.
-Index your codebase and start getting search results within seconds of installing the package!
+Codevec is a semantic search tool for Python codebases that lets you find functions using plain English queries, no need to know exact function names or keywords to grep.

+It runs entirely on lightweight local models, so your code never leaves your machine.
+There are no API calls, usage limits, or external dependencies, and indexing a codebase takes only seconds.

-Unlike general-purpose AI assistants, Codevec is purpose-built for code search—no usage limits, no API calls, no verbose explanations, and is often faster at pinpointing specific function locations.
+Unlike general-purpose AI assistants, Codevec is purpose-built for code search.
+It focuses on quickly pinpointing relevant function definitions without verbose explanations, making it especially effective for navigating large or unfamiliar repositories.

 > **Note:** Codevec currently indexes Python functions only.
 Module-level code is not indexed.